-Picking an HVAC contractor is an important decision that you shouldn’t decide upon without doing some investigating to make sure you’re making the best choice.
+Selecting an HVAC contractor is an important decision that you shouldn’t make without doing some homework to make certain you’re making the best choice.

-First, find a contractor who will ask you about your wants and needs and actually listen to you.
-With that noted, they should be able to show you up to four options from which you can select.
+First, choose a contractor who will ask you about your wants and needs and more important, listen to you.
+With that information, they should be able to present up to four options from which you can pick.

-When they arrange your installation, is it when you wish to have it done, or when they can get to it?
+When they arrange your installation, is it when you wish to have it done, or when they can squeeze you in?
 Will your contractor pull a permit on every job?
 Doing so will ensure it meets all of your local codes.

-HVAC system installation is not something you can do yourself and a successful installation requires a contractor that is skilled in a variety of areas, from load calculation to piping and a bunch of steps in between.
-You could get the top-of-the-line system, but if it’s improperly installed you may not get ideal performance.
+HVAC system installation is not a do-it-yourself affair and a successful installation requires a contractor that is skilled in many areas, from load calculation to piping and quite a few steps in between.
+You could get the best system, but if it’s not installed correctly you may not get ideal performance.